 Embossing and Debossing

 Printed type or graphics can be embossed (raised from the surface) or debossed (indented into the surface) to give a real quality feel.
-And you can even use either technique without printing (blind embossing or debossing) for a really subtle effect.
+You can even use either technique without printing (blind embossing or debossing) for a really subtle effect.

 Embossing and debossing are most often used on thicker materials which will retain the impression such as thicker card or leather.